Flank/flank-dashboard/metrics/web/docs/01_web_module_architecture.md

 # Results
 > What was the outcome of the project?

-The document that explains the Metrics Web Application architecture and its design on a top level.
+The document that explains the Metrics Web Application architecture and its design on a top-level.